yonkov/Simple-Tour-Guide/readme.txt

 == Changelog ==
 = 1.0.1 =
 * Refactor and optimize decrement count steps function.
-Hide the tour afrer the user finishes or dismisses it
+Hide the tour afrer the user finishes or dismisses it.
+Update css.

 = 1.0.0 =
 * First publicly available version of the plugin.
+Update css.

 == Upgrade Notice ==
 = 1.0.1 =